jsDotCr/generator-foonf/README.md

 Would be better (note for the future: it could be worth adding some other helpful microjs framework too).
 In any case, AMD modules will be used.
 CommonJS FTW!

-**Status**:

 ## Templating system
 Defaults to handlebars.
-Maybe: it could be worth checking if there are some more available templating systems with AMD support.
+Maybe: it could be worth checking which are the other ones already available with AMD support.

-**Status**:

 ## "Compiled" files folder
 There two different "compiled" folders right now: